matthiasn/talk-transcripts/Hickey_Rich/AreWeThereYet-mostly-text.md

 So what is still unresolved here?
 Well, coordinating this internal time with the external world is going to become an important thing.
 And it is a hard problem.
-Tying STM transactions to transactional I/O would be a very interesting, and I think, a possible thing.
+Tying STM transactions to transactional I/O would be a very interesting, and I think, possible thing.

 Again, overall though, you want to move away from transactionality.
 Transactionality is control, control, control.
 You want to become as